Authoring Your Own Blueprints

 Instead of restricting the inputs of a blueprint, global values can also be used to suggest possible values for the inputs.
 The values will be shown in a dropdown, but the user can also type in a different value.

-To use a global value as a source of suggestions, wrap its key in suggestions(...)
+To use a global value as a source of suggestions, wrap its key in the suggestions(...)

 In the following example, the {{ name }}